dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 About the On Error statement

-Using an On Error statement in your VBA code allows you to bypass Excel’s built-in
+Using an On Error statement in your VBA code allows you to bypass Excel's built-in

 error handling and use your own error-handling code.
 In the previous example, a

 runtime error causes macro execution to jump to the statement labeled BadEntry.

-As a result, you avoid Excel’s unfriendly error messages, and you can display your
+As a result, you avoid Excel's unfriendly error messages, and you can display your

 own message to the user.

 Notice that the example uses an Exit Sub statement right before the BadEntry label.
-This statement is necessary because you don’t want to execute the error-handling code if an error does  not occur.
+This statement is necessary because you don't want to execute the error-handling code if an error does  not occur.

 Handling Errors: The Details